 The three-day hike through Tiger Leaping Gorge is a unique experience and without a doubt is one of the highlights of your trip to China.

 The marvelous path through high country leads you along the slopes of Mount Haba through Tiger Leaping Gorge and offers breathtaking views of the impressive Jade Dragon Mountain and of the Yangtze Valley.
 The hike through the gorge is quite suitable for families with children aged seven or over.
 A mule can be hired to take smaller children or for carrying backpacks.
-If you want to be more athletic, it is possible to complete the hike in two days.
+If you like it a bit more sporty, you can do the trek in 2 days.